gustavohb/strain-gage-based-scale-system/README.md

 # Strain Gage-based Scale System Using Arduino and MATLAB

+The software interface for the strain gage-based scale system was written as part of a summer project at the Montana State University, Bozeman.

+The primary requeriment of the interface was to provide real time readout of the load applied in grams.

 ## Design Specifications

 The project had two main design components.
 The first objective was to implement two signal conditioning circuits for the load cell.
 The second goal was to developed a data acquisition system with a graphical user interface (GUI) to evaluate the strain gage measure accuracy and strain gage measure calibration of each signal conditioning circuit.